-- Aim for a single site solution - All buildings to be strengthened to 100% or better of code - To conserve the 19th Century Heritage Buildings and restore heritage features - Design within City Plan envelope and tie development into wider urban development context - Aim for a 100 year solution to Museum's needs incorporating as much flexibility as possible - Undertake redevelopment and planning in as open and transparent a manner as possible - The Museum Project is split into two separate components: - the pre-earthquakes Project - the provision of Base Isolation and Earthquake Strengthening to protect the heritage collections, including the Category 1 Heritage Buildings, to reflect location in an active seismic zone - Major options analysis identified 21 potential options leading to a preferred option - The overall cost of the Museum Project has increased from \$180m to \$185m.
-This is to incorporate the inflationary cost of a 12 month delay. - The provision of Base Isolation and Earthquake Strengthening has increased by an inflationary amount to \$87m - The pre-earthquake component of the Project cost has also increased by an inflationary amount to \$98m (in 2021 dollars) - The proposed funding mix for the overall project is as follows:
+- Aim for a single site solution - All buildings to be strengthened to 100% or better of code - To conserve the 19th Century Heritage Buildings and restore heritage features - Design within City Plan envelope and tie development into wider urban development context - Aim for a 100 year solution to Museum's needs incorporating as much flexibility as possible - Undertake redevelopment and planning in as open and transparent a manner as possible - The Museum Project is split into two separate components: - the pre-earthquakes Project - the provision of Base Isolation and Earthquake Strengthening to protect the heritage collections, including the Category 1 Heritage Buildings, to reflect location in an active seismic zone - Major options analysis identified 21 potential options leading to a preferred option - The overall cost of the Museum Project has increased from \$185m to \$195m.
+This cost has been revalidated after several years of inflationary adjustments. - The provision of Base Isolation and Earthquake Strengthening is \$94m - The pre-earthquake component of the Project cost is \$101m (in 2022 dollars) - The proposed funding mix for the overall project is as follows:

-Central Government\$69.9 million38%Local Government\$56.6 million30%Canterbury Museum fundraising\$58.5 million32%
+Central Government \$72.3 million 37%

+Local Government \$62.2 million 32%

+Canterbury Museum fundraising \$60.7 million 31%

-- Retention of the grants in advance received from Selwyn District Council and Christchurch City Council, and accrued interest until required - Earliest start of detailed design of January 2019 - The funded depreciation on the \$98m Project conceived pre-earthquakes will, as per last year, have building depreciation deferred for the first 5 years, and the remaining depreciation spread over the first 7 years - The funding for the additional costs of Base Isolation and Earthquake Strengthening includes an indicative contribution of \$24m from the Christchurch City Council towards the costs of the Council-owned Robert McDougall Gallery, with the remaining \$63m being requested from Central Government - Given the significant impact on operating expenditure and levies to fund depreciation for the additional \$98m, no additional depreciation for the Base Isolation and Earthquake Strengthening works has been included in the budget.
-It is proposed that over time a provision in Repairs & Maintenance is created to maintain the Base Isolation and Earthquake Strengthening improvements - Earliest opening of the new redeveloped Museum of July 2022.
+- Retention of the grants in advance received from Selwyn District Council and Christchurch City Council, and accrued interest until required - Earliest start of detailed design of January 2020 - The funded depreciation on the \$101m Project conceived pre-earthquakes will, as per last year, have building depreciation deferred for the first 5 years, and the remaining depreciation spread over the first 7 years - The costs of Base Isolation and Earthquake Strengthening of the Robert McDougall Gallery and construction of the Link Building has increased after the revalidation work to \$37m. - The funding of Base Isolation and Earthquake Strengthening of the main premises required from the Central Government is \$66m - Given the significant impact on operating expenditure and levies to fund depreciation for the additional \$101m, no additional depreciation for the Base Isolation and Earthquake Strengthening works has been included in the budget.
+It is proposed that over time a provision in Repairs & Maintenance is created to maintain the Base Isolation and Earthquake Strengthening improvements - Earliest opening of the new redeveloped Museum of July 2023.